Add to basket or enquireEnquire now

 Discover how psychology can help obtain evidence from eyewitnesses in police investigations and prevent miscarriages of justice.

 Despite advances in forensic science, eyewitness testimony remains a critical component of criminal investigations.
-Psychological research has revealed the dangers of relying on evidence gained from an eyewitness and also how careful the police need to be when questioning witnesses.
+But psychological research has revealed the dangers of relying on this testimony and how careful the police must be when questioning witnesses.

 What will you achieve?

 By the end of the course, you'll be able to...

 - Investigate and understand the psychology of eyewitness testimony

 - Explore human cognition and discover the mistakes your own brain can make

 - Explore and consider the relationship between limitations of the human brain and miscarriages of justice

 This course is intended for those with an interest in psychology and/or criminal investigation, and does not require any previous experience of studying either subject.